urbantreelion/ece350-lab-manual/_lab2/USRP-IQ.md

 ---

-## Part 2 Deliverables
+## Part 1 Deliverables
 <!-- #TODO update -->
 - There are 3 questions in this part of the lab.
-They are clearly indicated as in the last part.
+They are clearly indicated.
   - Each question requires approximately 1 line of writing and addresses concepts, not details.
 Answer the questions and submit a single page containing the answers to your TA at the end of the lab.
-This should build upon your answers to the question posed in the last part of the lab.

 ---